-A cathedral is more than a big church.
+A cathedral is not merely a big church.
 It is the church of a bishop, the head of the church in his region.
 When the Roman Empire became Christianized, starting in the third century and especially in the fourth, each administrative unit of the Empire got its own bishop, elected by the local Christians.
-The cathedral, the bishop's church, was the first church of a region.
+The cathedral, that is the bishop's church, was the first church of a region.
 The earliest churches date from the fourth century, when Christianity became tolerated in the Empire, so people dared worship publicly rather than in secret.

 Soon other churches grew up in the cities around the cathedral, including churches attached to monasteries.
 Every century or so the cathedral priests would decide their church was hopelessly old-fashioned and rebuild.
 There are essentially no remnants of cathedrals built before the eighth or ninth centuries, because they have been rebuilt so many times.
 Occasionally, however, a cathedral may still have its sixth-century crypt, where important people were buried.